cogment/cogment-doc/docs/cogment/cogment-api-reference/python.md

 ## class ActorSession(Session)

-Abstract class based on `Session`, containing session/trial data and methods necessary to run an actor for a trial.
+Class based on `Session`, containing session/trial data and methods necessary to run an actor for a trial.
 An instance of this class is passed as argument to the actor callback function registered with `cogment.Context.register_actor`.

 `class_name`: _str_ - Name of the class of actor this instance represents.
 Specified in the spec file as `actor_classes:name`.